yasmin-io/yaz-io/README.md

-- 👋 Hi, I’m @yaz-io
 - 👀 I’m interested in ...
 Gaming, Art, Content Creation and Music
 - 🌱 I’m currently learning ...
-JS, CSS, HTML and I am very new to this.
+JS, CSS, HTML!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...